Google Earth: Google Earth Studio

 Google Earth Studio is a web-based version of Google Earth used for animations using Google Earth's 3D imagery.
 As of June 2021, it is preview-only and requires signing up to use it.
 It features keyframe animation, presets called "Quick-Start Projects", and 3D camera export.

 Google Earth 9

 Google Earth 9 is a version of Google Earth first released on April 18, 2017, having been in development for two years.
 The main feature of this version was the launching of a new web version of Google Earth.
 This version added the "Voyager" feature, whereby users can view a portal page containing guided tours led by scientists and documentarians.
-The version also added an "I'm Feeling Lucky" button, represented by a die, which takes the user to a random location on Earth along with showing them a "Knowledge Card" containing a short excerpt from the location's Wikipedia article.
+The version also added an "I'm Feeling Lucky" button, represented by a dice, which takes the user to a random location on Earth along with showing them a "Knowledge Card" containing a short excerpt from the location's Wikipedia article.